Insurance cover when you're organising transport

-When you are organising transport for a guiding activity that involves girls or volunteers, you must make sure that you have insurance cover in place for the vehicle that you are using.
+When you’re organising transport for a guiding activity that involves girls or volunteers, you must have insurance cover in place for the vehicle that you’re using.

 Using your own vehicle